-If these injuries happen, get medical care right away: An injury that does not stop bleeding after five minutes of steady, firm pressureA deep puncture wound or an injury that appears particularly deep or gapingAn injury that has foreign material embedded in it, such as glass, metal, or woodA bite from an animal or a humanAny injury that shows signs of infection (eg, increasing pain, swelling, redness, warmth)
+If these injuries happen, get medical care right away: An injury that does not stop bleeding after five minutes of steady, firm pressureA deep puncture wound or an injury that appears particularly deep or gapingAn injury that has foreign material embedded in it, such as glass, metal, or woodA bite from an animal or a humanAny injury that shows signs of infection, such as increasing pain, swelling, redness, and warmth

 A child with a chronic condition, such as diabetes, should see a doctor right away if a wound is not healing well.

 Here is what the American Red Cross recommends having in your home's first-aid kit.
-Absorbent compress dressingsAdhesive bandages (different sizes)Adhesive cloth tapeAntibiotic ointment packetsAntiseptic wipesAspirinSpace blanketBreathing barrier (for mouth-to-mouth resuscitation)Instant cold compressNonlatex disposable glovesHydrocortisone creamScissorsRoller bandage (different sizes)Sterile gauze pads (different sizes)ThermometerTriangular bandagesTweezersFirst aid book
+Absorbent compress dressingsAdhesive bandages in different sizesAdhesive cloth tapeAntibiotic ointment packetsAntiseptic wipesAspirinSpace blanketBreathing barrier for mouth-to-mouth resuscitationInstant cold compressNonlatex disposable glovesHydrocortisone creamScissorsRoller bandage in different sizesSterile gauze pads in different sizesThermometerTriangular bandagesTweezersFirst aid book